start-codex/docker-openldap/README.md

 	docker run --env LDAP_TLS=false --detach startcodex/openldap:2.0.0

 ### Multi master replication

+> **Note for OpenLDAP 2.5+**: The `olcMirrorMode` attribute has been renamed to `olcMultiProvider`.
+This image handles this automatically, but if you're migrating from an older version or using custom ldif files, you may need to update your configuration.

 Quick example, with the default config.

 	#Create the first ldap server, save the container id in LDAP_CID and get its IP: